lugolabs/circles/README.md

 * `circles-integer`   - the element wrapping the text before the dot
 * `circles-decimals` 	- the element wrapping the decimal places

-You can overwritte these classes by sending properties `wrpClass` and/or `textClass` to the constructor.
+You can override these classes by sending properties `wrpClass` and/or `textClass` to the constructor.

 ### Tests